-The undersigned hereby appoints, or any of them, as proxies, each with full power of substitution, and hereby authorizes each of them to represent and to vote, as designated below, all share res of common stock of Superior Energy Services, Inc. ("SUPERIOR") held of of record by the undersigned on, 1999 at the annual meeting of shareholders to be held on, 1999, or any adjournment thereof.
+The undersigned hereby appoints Robert S. Taylor, as proxy, and hereby authorizes him to represent and to vote, as designated below, all shares of common stock of Superior Energy Services, Inc. ("SUPERIOR") held of record by the undersigned on June 16, 1999 at the annual meeting of shareholders to be held on July 15, 1999, or any adjournment thereof.